Club America Logo

 Club America Logo History

-The official colors were chosen by chance: Rafael Garza Gutiérrez (also a club member) came to training in dark blue pants and a yellow shirt his father gave him.
+The official colors were chosen by chance: Rafael Garza Gutiérrez (also a club member) came to training in dark blue pants and a yellow shirt, which his father had given him.
 The rest decided that their uniform would also look like this.
 The final logo was developed based on the name.
-From the beginning, North America and South America were in the center, with the capital letters “C” and “A” positioned to the right and left.
+From the beginning, North America and South America were centered, with the capital letters “C” and “A” positioned to the right and left.
 They represent the acronym of “Club America”.
 But the debut logo was textual.

 What is Club America?

 Club America is the short name for the professional Latin American sports association Club de Fútbol América SA de CV.
-It represents a Mexican football club competing in Liga MX as Las Aguilas (The Eagles).
+It represents a Mexican football club, Las Aguilas (The Eagles), competing in Liga MX.
 Before 1981, it had several nicknames, including Los Millonetas, Los Canarios, Los Cremas, Club Centro Union, and Los Estudiantes.
 Its founding year was 1916.
 The current owner is the company Televisa.
 The headquarters is located in Mexico City.

 1916